 Abstract

-If we want to add in a new node, we just need to modify the pointer of the previous node & the pointer of the next node - in constant time.
-Since the connection between the 2 nodes are via Pointer, we can have nodes all around the Main Memory.
-This means we can add more nodes as long as there is free memory size that can fit a single node.
+If we want to add in a new node, we only need to modify the pointer of the previous node and the next node, which takes constant time.
+Since nodes are connected via pointers, they can be located anywhere in Main Memory.
+This allows us to add more nodes as long as there is free memory space sufficient for a single node.

 Cache Miss!!!

 Since the connection between 2 nodes are via Pointer, the nodes are scattered around the Main Memory.
-This means we can’t make use of Cache Locality and this results in Cache Miss.
+This means we can’t make use of Cache Locality and this results in a very high rate Cache Miss.

 Memory Leak